binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 This feature isn't yet implemented in the tested devices so no-one could test it.
 And Google is also alerting that it's not universally available.

+# Credits

+Thank you to François Beaufort who helps me to debug and explore some of thoses APIs after the Hackathon and who made a review of this article.
+Thank you also to Gérôme Grignon who helps me to lead this workshop.

 <script type="text/javascript" src="/assets/js_helper/jef-binomed-helper.js"></script>
 <script type="text/javascript" src="/assets/2020-10-push-the-limit/push-the-limit.js"></script>